 If the control is to execute the cycle automatically after every positioning block, program the first cycle call with M89.

-To cancel the effect of M89, program the following:
+To cancel the effect of M89, proceed as follows:

-- M99 in the positioning block in which you move to the last starting point, or - Use CYCL DEF to define a new fixed cycle
+- ▶ Program M99 in the positioning block - > The control moves to the last starting point. - ▶ Alternatively, define a new machining cycle with CYCL DEF